 where the detuning $\Delta(t)$ follows $\Delta(t)/2=\omega_a-\omega_0(t)=-\omega_b(t)+\omega_0(t)$.
-One can find that the system Hamiltonian~(\ref{HamMC}) satisfies $\mathcal{PT}$-symmetry~\cite{Ashida2020NonHermitian,Bender2024PTsymmetric} under the setting of $\varphi_a=\pi$, $\gamma_a=\gamma_b$, $\Delta(t)=0$, and the vanishing dissipative coupling $\Gamma=0$.
+One can find that the system Hamiltonian~(\ref{HamMC}) satisfies $\mathcal{PT}$ symmetry~\cite{Ashida2020NonHermitian,Bender2024PTsymmetric} under the setting of $\varphi_a=\pi$, $\gamma_a=\gamma_b$, $\Delta(t)=0$, and the vanishing dissipative coupling $\Gamma=0$.
 In fact, the Hamiltonian eigenenergies

 become real-valued, i.e., $E_\pm=\pm\sqrt{J^2-\gamma_a^2}$, when $[H(t), \mathcal{PT}]=0$ and $J>\gamma_a$.
 Otherwise, they are complex and the Hamiltonian is in the $\mathcal{PT}$-symmetry-broken phase.
-Whether holding $\mathcal{PT}$-symmetry or not, the system can approach EP under the conditions of $\Delta(t)=0$, $\varphi=\pi/2$, $\gamma_a=\gamma_b$, and $J=\pm\Gamma$ (when $\varphi_a=0$) or $J=\pm\sqrt{\Gamma^2+\gamma_a^2}$ (when $\varphi_a=\pi$).
+Whether holding $\mathcal{PT}$ symmetry or not, the system can approach EP under the conditions of $\Delta(t)=0$, $\varphi=\pi/2$, $\gamma_a=\gamma_b$, and $J=\pm\Gamma$ (when $\varphi_a=0$) or $J=\pm\sqrt{\Gamma^2+\gamma_a^2}$ (when $\varphi_a=\pi$).

-Conventionally, the control protocols proposed for non-Hermitian systems are based on their spectrum characteristics~\cite{Ashida2020NonHermitian,Bender2024PTsymmetric}, focusing on $\mathcal{PT}$-symmetry and EPs.
+Conventionally, the controls over non-Hermitian systems are based on their spectrum characteristics~\cite{Ashida2020NonHermitian,Bender2024PTsymmetric}, obsessing about $\mathcal{PT}$ symmetry and EPs.
 In contrast, our UQC theory in Sec.~\ref{general} is essentially proposed in the instantaneous frames that are irrespective to the spectral properties.
-In the following section, we will demonstrate that an arbitrary state can be perfectly transferred from the cavity mode to magnon mode, regardless of whether the system in the unbroken or broken phases of $\mathcal{PT}$-symmetry and whether EPs are present or not.
+In the current example, we will demonstrate that an arbitrary state can be perfectly transferred from the cavity mode to the magnon mode, regardless of whether the system is in the unbroken or broken phases of $\mathcal{PT}$ symmetry and whether EPs are present or not.